• Home

 Where can I find the GhostlyShare documentation?

-The GitHub wiki details installation, app detection, going public, custom domains, Windows and Linux differences, troubleshooting, bug reports, and feature requests.
+The GitHub wiki covers installation, app detection, going public, password protection, link lifetime, traffic statistics, custom domains, Windows and Linux differences, troubleshooting, bug reports and feature requests.

 Is GhostlyShare intended to replace ngrok?